Dheuster/AFT-FO4Edition/readme.txt

      you upgrade (or don't upgrade) to the latest version of the mod.
-Users wishing to make use of the Settlement Export capability should be sure to get the version with that capability enabled (All versions available at Fallout Nexus, but not versions downloaded from Bethesda).
+Users wishing to make use of the Settlement Export capability should be sure to get the version with that capability enabled (All versions available at NexusMods, but not versions downloaded from Bethesda).

      1) If you do not already have it, get 7-zip : www.7-zip.org